 If you are thinking of buying or selling your home, our Property Law Solicitors can assist from the initial stages through to completion and beyond.
 Our property law solicitors are based in Eastbourne, Hailsham, Polegate and Meads, East Sussex.
 We have a very experienced team who will be able to assist you with a range of property issues.
 For more information, please read our section on property conveyancing.

 Are you changing your mortgage to secure a better rate?
 Or seeking to take money out of the property for a project or a holiday?
 Remortgaging with the lender’s nominated solicitors is not always the best choice.

-We can offer a swift and efficient remortgaging service and extremely competitively priced.
+We can offer a swift and efficient remortgaging service and are extremely competitively priced.
 Our experienced legal team are able to deal with any issues that may arise.
 However, with the advantage over many lender-nominated property law solicitors, we are able to deal any issues that may arise.
 We have an experienced team available for you.

 The term equity release or later life mortgage refers to a particular type of re-mortgage.
 This is aimed at those in the older generation who no longer have the income to make regular mortgage payments.
 But who want access to the capital in their homes.
 Sometimes known as a lifetime mortgage, equity release remains a popular choice for many people.

 There are different ways that equity release schemes can be structured.
 As an alternative to a traditional equity release where the property is mortgaged, some people choose to sell their homes to a third party.
 This could be for less than the market value.
 They then receive a lifetime lease back so they can continue living in their home indefinitely.

 Under the Standards Board of the Equity Release Council, there is a requirement to see both a financial advisor and a solicitor.
 This should be done before an equity release can be completed.
 We are pleased to support this scheme.
 Our property law solicitors can offer you the necessary legal advice on the different types of equity release available.